Yes, America's Anchorman is away for a few days, having a well-deserved break this week.

 That's not what I meant to say.

-And uh Hillary is the certainty of cronyism, of corruption, of bullying, of more and more of this d vile identity politics uh where it's just shoved down your throat, and Trump is offering a path out of that.
+And Hillary is the certainty of cronyism, of corruption, of bullying, of more and more of this vile identity politics where it's just shoved down your throat.

-Uh but otherwise all this third party stuff knocked down anyway.
+But otherwise, all this third-party stuff knocked down anyway.

 Mark Stein for Rush, let's go to Suzanne in the cryptically named Greater Detroit area.